 More than 80% of AICL's gross premium income and 90% of its gross technical provisions relate to motor insurance.
-Underwriting and pricing risk is assessed and managed by a suite of management information reports, with pricing levels reviewed monthly, approved at the PPACC and ratified by the AICL Board Sub-committee.
+Underwriting and pricing risk is assessed and managed by a suite of management information reports and technical analysis, with pricing levels reviewed monthly, approved at the PPACC and ratified by the AICL Board Sub-committee.